 Drawbacks: Can only be used when you are present.
-Adults use Horse Whips/Flirt Poles only.
+Children must be supervised when using with puppies.
 If used improperly can promote pups to jump and potentially cause long term physical issues.
 Easy to get high energy pups over heated, must give them time to cool out, get drinks of water, before continuing play.
-Human Tennis Balls can wear down teeth over the long term.
+Tennis balls can wear down teeth over the long term.
 Keep it safe!
 Give pups access to swimming pools only when you are present (or they could drown!).
 Be aware that pups that love water, once introduced to pools, will have hard or impossible time keeping them out, becomes addictive (also, some owners do not like dog hair in their pools).
-Water - Water toxicity beware (whether swimming, playing in the water, etc.).

-Life Vests & Long Line:
+Life Vests & Retractable (Flexi-) Leashes:

-For lake and river swimming from the shore, invest in long line.
+For lake and river swimming from the shore, invest in a Flex-Leash.
 It will allow your pup to play in the water and swim without getting out to far or running off and escaping you.
 It is NOT safe to allow pups access to roam off leash in open areas (rattle snakes, foxtails, other dogs who may be dog aggressive, go out to far and be caught in the river flow and drown).

-For boat trips and/or to aide your puppy learning how to swim safely invest in a "Doggy Life Vest": if your pup falls out of your boat it could save their life (could give you time to rescue your pup, versus pup getting panicked, tired, or pulled under and/or drown from being tired and not able to get to shore)!.
+For boat trips with your pup invest in a "Doggy Life Vest": if your pup falls out of your boat it could save their life (could give you time to rescue your pup, versus pup getting panicked, tired, or pulled under and/or drown from being tired and not able to get to shore)!.